COVID-19 vaccines, prescriptions fuel strong quarter at CVS

-COVID-19 vaccines and the return of customers to stores to pick up prescriptions helped push CVS Health well past fourth-quarter earnings expectations.
+COVID-19 vaccines and the return of customers to stores helped push CVS Health well past fourth-quarter earnings expectations.

-But the drugstore chain and pharmacy benefit manager did not raise the 2022 forecast it laid out in December, and shares slid in early-morning trading Wednesday.
+But the pandemic's unpredictability is making the drugstore chain and pharmacy benefit manager cautious.
+It did not raise a 2022 forecast it laid out in December, and its shares slid on Wednesday.

+Vaccines that boosted fourth quarter sales could drop as much as 80% in the new year, and company executives expect a decline in in-store diagnostic testing as well.
+Plus they don't know if there will be another surge in cases or another round of vaccine boosters in 2022.

+COVID-19's impact “remains one of the most challenging aspects of developing our guidance,” Chief Financial Officer Shawn Guertin told industry analysts Wednesday.

-Profit at the Woonsocket, Rhode Island, company jumped 33% to nearly $1.3 billion in the final quarter of 2021.
+The pandemic's impact was clear in the recently concluded fourth quarter, which saw CVS Health's profit jump 33% to nearly $1.3 billion compared with the final quarter of 2020.

-CVS Health said its biggest revenue generator, the pharmacy benefit management business, processed more pharmacy claims due partly to COVID-19 vaccinations and an increase in new prescriptions compared to the final quarter of 2020.
+The largest revenue generator for CVS, the pharmacy benefit management business, processed more pharmacy claims due partly to COVID-19 vaccinations and an increase in new prescriptions compared to the final quarter of 2020.

 Vaccines had just started rolling out at the end of 2020, and many people were still staying home and trying to avoid the virus by staying away from doctor's offices that generate those prescriptions.